“Corporate culture is the only sustainable competitive advantage that is completely within the control of the entrepreneur.” – David Cummings

 An employer’s professional standards guide should require more than just wearing appropriate clothing and taking all client calls.
 Employers should consider requiring team members to use their camera on video conference calls to ensure they are not distracted as well as establish a clear approval process to maintain a high standard of work when not together.
 Having all employees on the same page and understanding what is expected of them when working from home can help to motivate them to stay on task and produce the same quality work they would if they were in the office.
 Plus, establishing these standards demonstrates leadership’s ability to adjust and take charge when challenges or unforeseen circumstances arise which will develop a level of respect from employees.

 At GRIT, we live and breathe culture.
-We understand many companies are facing new challenges as remote work environments have been encouraged.
+We understand many companies are facing new, or ongoing, challenges as remote work environments have become established.
 If your company needs internal communication strategies or help developing a culture that results in satisfied customers, employees and increased productivity, reach out to our team today.
 We are here to help!